MicrosoftDocs/well-architected/well-architected/service-guides/azure-files.md

 ## Azure policies

 Azure provides an extensive set of built-in policies related to Azure Files.
 Some of the preceding recommendations can be audited through Azure policies.
-For example, you can check if:
+For example, you can check whether:

 - Only requests from secure connections, such as HTTPS, are accepted.
 - Shared key authorization is disabled.